bogdanr/mkcast/README.md

 # mkcast

-A tool for creating GIF screencasts of a terminal, with key presses overlaid.
+A tool for creating GIF screencasts of gnome-terminal, with key presses overlaid.

 ![](demo.gif)

-Dependencies: `wmctrl`, `byzanz-record` (slightly patched `screenkey` already bundled).
+Dependencies: `wmctrl`, `byzanz-record` (slightly patched `screenkey` already bundled) and `gnome-terminal`.
 Only tested on GNOME on Ubuntu so far.

 ## Quickstart